Radix-Live/radix-java-common/README.md

-# radixdlt-java-common
+# radix-java-common

-Java library with common utilities (Serialization, Hashing, Crypto) for Radix Network.
+Java libraries and utilities to help you get started working with Radix APIs.